 6. Say “Yes” More Than “No”

 If you tend to say “no” to invitations to do something fun and spontaneous, try to say “yes” even if you don’t want to.

 7. Notice How You Feel

-Once you see that it doesn't hurt you to be social, you are more likely to naturally do it.
+Once you see that it doesn't hurt you to be talkative and open, you are more likely to naturally do it.

 8. Initiate Plans

 Rather than sitting back and waiting for your friends to ask you out to do something, plan some fun dates and take the initiative to ask your friends out.

 If you know your partner has a tough day coming up or is unusually busy at work, offer to help take some of their stress off by running an errand for them or making dinner.

 10. Show Off Your Interests

 Engage your partner or friends in the things that you are particularly interested in.
 This can be as simple as showing them how to cook your favorite meal.